spidernet-io/egressgateway/docs/usage/Install.en.md

 metadata:
   name: mock-app
 spec:
-  egressGatewayName: "default" # (1)
   appliedTo:
     podSelector:
-      matchLabels:             # (2)
+      matchLabels:             # (1)
         app: mock-app
   destSubnet:
-    - 10.6.1.92/32             # (3)
+    - 10.6.1.92/32             # (2)
 ```

-1. By setting this value, select the EgressGateway named `default` created above.
-2. Select Pods that need to perform Egress operations by setting `matchLabels`.
+1. Select Pods that need to perform Egress operations by setting `matchLabels`.
-3. By setting `destSubnet`, only matched Pods will perform Egress operations when accessing a specific subnet.
+2. By setting `destSubnet`, only matched Pods will perform Egress operations when accessing a specific subnet.

 Now, traffic from mock-app accessing 10.6.1.92 will be forwarded through the egress gateway.